leleliu008/ndk-pkg/README.md

 ## ndk-pkg formula scheme

-a ndk-pkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file, which is used to config a ndk-pkg package's meta-information such as one sentence description, package version, installation instructions, etc.
+A ndk-pkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file, which is used to config a ndk-pkg package's meta-information such as one sentence description, package version, installation instructions, etc.

-a ndk-pkg formula's filename suffix must be `.yml`
+A ndk-pkg formula's filename suffix must be `.yml`

-a ndk-pkg formula'a filename prefix would be treated as the package name.
+A ndk-pkg formula'a filename prefix would be treated as the package name.

-a ndk-pkg formula'a filename prefix must match regular expression pattern `^[A-Za-z0-9+-._@]{1,50}$`
+A ndk-pkg formula'a filename prefix must match regular expression pattern `^[A-Za-z0-9+-._@]{1,50}$`

-a ndk-pkg formula's file content only has one level mapping and shall/might have the following `KEY`s:
+A ndk-pkg formula's file content only has one level mapping and shall/might have the following `KEY`s:

 |KEY|TYPE|overview|
 |-|-|-|